lumi-a/masters-thesis/thesis.typ

   caption: [The sorted best instance found in the trials of @local-search-plot, achieving a score of $1.3725$.], ) <local-search-instance>

-== Local Search on Code Instead of Vectors
+== FunSearch: Local Search on Code Instead of Vectors <sec-funsearch-introduction>

 To mitigate these issues we could --instead of searching for lists of numbers-- search for _short descriptions_ of lists of numbers, i.e. we search for short _python-code_ generating a list of numbers.
 While plain lists of numbers encode symmetric and structured instances just the same way as any other instances, python-code almost always produces symmetric and structured instances, assuming we avoid #raw(block: false, lang: "py", "import random") and hard-coding lists of numbers.